 About the author

 Anna Maria Kambourakis is a Massachusetts native.
-She studied wine in Chicago where she also became a Certified Sommelier.
-She has been active in the Greek wine industry for many years and is its biggest cheerleader.
-In 2013, she took the giant leap to move to her ancestral home of Crete where she owns Chania Wine Tours.
-She has established herself as a leader of wine tourism on the island.
-She delights in sharing wine stories with her guests on her tours and to the world through her writing.
-Follow their Facebook and Instagram pages.
+In Chicago, she studied wine and became a Certified Sommelier.
+Anna Maria has been active in the Greek wine industry for many years and is its biggest cheerleader.
+In 2013, she took the giant leap to move to her ancestral home of Crete.
+There, she owns Chania Wine Tours and has established herself as a leader of wine tourism on the island.
+Anna Maria delights in sharing wine stories with her guests on her tours and to the world through her writing.
+For more wine and food pairing tips, follow her new blog Unraveling Wine.

 Is The Pappas Post worth $5 a month for all of the content you read?
 On any given month, we publish dozens of articles that educate, inform, entertain, inspire and enrich thousands who read The Pappas Post.
 I’m asking those who frequent the site to chip in and help keep the quality of our content high — and free.
 Click here and start your monthly or annual support today.
 If you choose to pay (a) $5/month or more or (b) $50/year or more then you will be able to browse our site completely ad-free!